 To enable children to go out into the world with the knowledge and skills to understand the beliefs of others and live peacefully in today’s diverse and ever changing world.

 Children are taught to reflect on their own opinions with the knowledge that everyone is entitled to their own beliefs as long as they are considerate of others.
-The main religions that are taught are Christianity, Hinduism, Judaism, Sikhism, Islam and Buddhism.
-Christianity is taught in each year group with at least one additional faith.
+The main religions that are taught are Christianity, Hinduism, Judaism, Sikhism, Islam, Buddhism and Humanism.
 Every Year a selection of important religious festivals from the six religions are observed, with each year group building on previous learning and understanding.

 All lessons involve retrieval of previous learning relating to the current Learning Objective to enable pupils to embed learning into their long-term memory.
 In some cases this may be learning from a previous term or year.